 The Truth About Upholstered Furniture

 I am all about being cozy.
 I put on sweatpants immediately after I walk in the door after work, and as soon as the kids go to bed I am curled up on the couch with a blanket around me and my laptop on my lap.
-My husband and I strive to have a comfy and inviting home and living room, and the couch being cozy is a top priority.
+My husband and I strive to have a comfy and inviting home and living room, and a cozy couch is a top priority.

-When I started to read about the materials that typical upholstered furniture is made of, the couch no longer seemed so cozy, especially when it came to picking a glider for me to sit in to rock my newborn baby to sleep.
-Now that I have had 2 babies in under 2 years, I am keenly aware of how many hours a new mom spends in her glider with a newborn in her arms.
+When I started to read about the materials that typical upholstered furniture is made of, the couch no longer seemed so cozy.
+It's something I thought about a lot when it came to picking a glider to sit in and rock my newborn baby to sleep.
+Having now had 2 babies in under 2 years, I am keenly aware of how many hours a new mom spends in her glider with a newborn in her arms.
 Though there probably are now some decently made couches out there for your living room, I was unable to find a glider that was organic enough to meet Sprout’s standards.
-So we created one.
+So we created a Glider and a Rocker.

 Below is what you should know about upholstered furniture in general.